craftercms/docs/source/developers/plugins/studio/form-control-plugins.rst

 Site Plugin Directory Structure
 -------------------------------

-When using site plugins, the JS files location for the site plugins uses a convention where the files needs to go in the following location:
+When creating site plugins, the JS files location for the site plugins uses a convention where the files needs to go in the following location:

 * **Controls** : authoring/js/control/CONTROL_NAME/JS_FILE.js